andrewhessler/heffree-dev/src/assets/bliki/project-personal-site.md

 - React client (embedded in the webserver executable)
 - Sqlite DB

 And that's how this blog started as well.
-My Rust webserver both serves API routes and the files for the React client.
+My Rust webserver serves both API routes and the files for the React client.

-With this being just a simple blog, I immediately wanted to drop the React part and there was just never any reason for a DB in my vision.
+With this being just a simple blog, I immediately wanted to drop the React part and I have no current intentions of using a DB.
 I figured I'd just host some static files from my webserver and leave it at that.

 I also don't really need any APIs, so why have the webserver at all?
 Nginx is a perfectly acceptable webserver, so I'll just use that.
 I may regret this a little as I think tracing might be a bit simpler if I had a personal webserver to tweak programmatically, but I'm also not pressed about it.

 ### Where's the Rust?
 But how can I live up to the Rust developer stereotypes if I don't try and shoehorn Rust into every project I ever touch?

-Before I even got to work on my first real post, I was already getting frustrated with continuously find-and-replacing the nav ;mdash& and that's on like 7 files.
+Before I even got to work on my first real post, I was already getting frustrated with continuously find-and-replacing the nav — and that's on like 7 files.
 I deleted and readded the blog link every other day depending on how silly I felt just having a placeholder entry.

 I've been following [Armin Ronacher](https://lucumr.pocoo.org/) recently to observe his LLM playground.
 I'm pretty bearish on LLMs, but he seems like the person to keep an eye on if any breakthroughs do happen.
 Tangentially, I also know one of the things he's well-known for is the templating engine Jinja2 &mdash; but I don't want to use Python, I want to use Rust.
 I did browse his [public source personal site](https://github.com/mitsuhiko/lucumr) for inspiration, though.